-This module allows candidates to understand the concept of a database and demonstrate competence in using a database.
+The Using Databases 6.0 module sets out essential concepts and skills relating to understanding the concept of a database and demonstrating competence in using a database application.

 What are the benefits of this module?